reynoso811/010921-pt-phase-1-project/RR_README.md

 ## Overview

 This project is an analysis into the movie industry.
-More espefically analysing the monetary success of films with respect to genres, realease dates,and studios in the United States.
+More espefically analysing the monetary success of films with respect to movie genres, realease dates,and movie studios in the United States.

 ## Business Problem